lexicHQ/docs/channel.md

 User attributes allows you to track details about your subscribers.
 You use this data to segment them and send targeted messges to them.

-Below is an example, showing how to track basic user profile, as well as custom attributes that could be valuable to quality a lead or provde better support:
+Below is an example, showing how to track basic user profile, as well as custom attributes that could be valuable to qualify a lead or provide better support:

 ```javascript
 <script>